In this episode of The Pest Control Internet Marketing Podcast, Andy talks about negative keywords for Google Ads campaigns.

 He explains that negative keywords should be something you do daily at the beginning of your ads, weekly as it gets better, and monthly when you are well settled.

-He explains the strategy that he uses in his agency (PCIM), and how he does for his clients in the pest control industry:
+He explains the strategy that he uses in his marketing agency, K3 Marketing, and how he does for his clients in the pest control industry:

-Look at a certain date range by going to your Google ads account and sorting by for example the last 7 days and then go into the keyword tab and look at search terms.
-You can modify your columns in the google ads platform.
-The columns that he likes to look at are the search term, the keyword associated with that search term, and then the average cost per click for that keyword.
+Look at a certain date range by going to your Google Ads account and sorting by, for example the last 7 days, and then go into the keyword tab and look at search terms.
+You can modify your columns in the Google Ads platform.
+The columns that Andy likes to look at are the search term, the keyword associated with that search term, and then the average cost per click for that keyword.

 Remember to keep refining to get perfect search terms every time this will ensure a return on investment.

 Listen to the latest PCIM podcast episode on negative keywords here.